kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+The PolicyReport API is already being used by several notable tools in the Kubernetes community, such as, kube-bench, OPA/Gatekeeper, Kyverno, Policy Reporter, jsPolicy, kubearmor, Trivy, Falco, Red Hat ACM/OCM, multi-tenancy benchmarks (mtb), and possibly more.
+Despite its considerable usage, the lack of Kubernetes standardization has led to tool-specific forks of the PolicyReport API, introducing localized changes and complexities.
+To circumvent this, the community aims to establish a unified source of truth, enabling enhancements to the core API itself.
+Graduating this API is crucial to ensure that all stakeholders reap the benefits of a standardized, dependable PolicyReport API.

 ### Goals

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
+- Meet the Kubernetes API standards
+- Make policy-report as a new project under kubernetes-sigs
+- Provide a migration path for existing users
+- Improved documentation for new and existing users

 ### Non-Goals